theheking/babs-rna-seq-2024/practical_overview/Week8B_Explaining_DE.md

 b) it is challenging to make a plot that shows 7 and 0.14

  ![](../assets/img/norm_before.png)
+*Plot by Daisy Kavanagh*

 This is why we use log for normalisation.
 ![](../assets/img/lognorm.png)

-After log transformation, the data's skew has been removed.
+After log transformation, the skew of the data has been removed.
 As it is now symmetrical, changes of the same magnitude differ only by sign.
-In fact, any base can be used for the log to achieve this, but the standard in RNA-seq is Log2, as it is most easy to interpret.
-A log2FC of 1 represents a doubling of the counts.
-It is also useful for  statistical tests later in the analysis and visualisation.
+In fact any base can be used for the log to achieve this, but the standard in RNA-seq is Log2, as it is most easy to interpret.
+A log2FC of 1 represents a doubling of the counts

  ![](../assets/img/norm_after.png)
+*Plot by Daisy Kavanagh*

 Fold Change and Significance
 ============================